tchoo-oracle/jms-livelabs-staging/oci-library/oci-hol/java-management/deploy-a-java-application/deploy-a-java-application.md

     ssh -i <your-private-key-file> opc@<x.x.x.x>
     </copy>
     ```
 5. Since you identified your public key when you created the instance, this command logs you into your Instance.

-## Task 3: Install Java 8 and Create a Simple Java Application
+## Task 3: Install Java 8 and create a simple Java application

 ### For **Linux**